Max Planck PhDnet Statutes

 5 Organizational structure and officers

-The structure of PhDnet is stratified across three levels: central, regional, and local.
+The structure of the PhDnet is stratified across two levels: central, and local.
 At the central level, the Steering Group broadly coordinates the entire PhDnet and interacts with entities outside PhDnet.
-At the regional level, MPS-PhDs across multiple neighbouring institutes come together in hubs for social and professional activities.
 At the local level, MPS-PhDs within each institute are represented, most directly, by Internal PhD Representatives and an External PhD Representative.

-PhDnet officers consist of: Steering Group members, Working Group Leaders, Regional Hub Coordinators, and External PhD Representatives.
+PhDnet officers consist of: Steering Group members, Working Group Leaders, and External PhD Representatives.

 5.1 General Assembly and General Meeting